rxw/faustware/_posts/2025-10-08-nine_days_in_europe.md

 tags: [travel, friends]
 ---

-_Some events have been intentionally omitted.
+_Some events may have been omitted.
 Timestamps may not be totally accurate._

 - [Day 1 – Reykjavík](#day-1--reykjavík)
 - [Day 2 – Golden Circle](#day-2--golden-circle)